๐Ÿ“˜ Interpreter Language Documentation (v5.0)

 ๐Ÿ“… Date Format

-To show dates, use:
+To show formatted dates, use:

 loadtextfrom(date.format="dd/mm/yyyy dayname")